Andretalyss/GitLab-Runners-AWS-EC2/README.md

   When the runners will be registered, we can create a template configurations archives.

   If you run the register in a container of GitLab-Runner, in the past /etc/gitlab-runner/ a file called config was created.
+  - Obs: In the gitlab-runner image creation, you can create a volume to replace the configs from inside of container to you local machine.

   #### Adding settings